marshallm94/Mastering_Software_Development_R/README.md

 To build packages using RStudio (makes things easier), follow the steps outlined [here](https://github.com/rdpeng/daprocedures/blob/master/lists/Rpackage_preflight.md).

+**General Outline**m

+1. Open an R console and run `devtools::create("<dir_name>")`
+	* This will create the appropriate directory framework for your package

+2. Write/Move any .R files that should be included in your package into the R/ directory that was just created.

+3. Write the documentation in the proper `roxygen2` format (including data, if needed).

+4. Once all code and documentation is complete, go up one directory (to where the package directory would be listed by running `ls` from the command line), and run `R CMD build yourDirectory/`.
+This will create a tarball **which is your package**.
+Once this is complete, run `R CMD check yourPackage_<version>.tar.gz`

+Building the package and then checking it will allows the build process to ignore any hidden objects (e.g. git objects) so they aren't checked in the checking process.

 ## Basic Structure of an R Package

 R packages begin life as a directory on your computer with (at least) 4 files: